hageyahhoo/Agile2021/proposal.md

 ⭕️⭕️⭕️⭕️⭕️
-As an **SET (Software Engineer in Test)**, **I faced a lot of challenges and failures**.
-No clear goals.
-Dissension among developers, testers, and managers.
-Negative feedback to my/our solutions... **However, I could overcome them and finally achieved something great!**

-**We can change difficulties into something special with proper approaches!**

 In this talk, I will tell you the following practical ideas and solutions which **relate to testing** I found through my experience as SET **from Scratch**:

 1) Importance and how to get support and understanding from decision-makers and colleagues